shapely/shapely/docs/geometry.rst

   >>> {point_1, point_2, point_3}
   {<pygeos.Geometry POINT (5.2 52.1)>, <pygeos.Geometry POINT (1 1)>}

-.. warning:: Due to limitations of WKB, linearrings will equal linearrings if they contain the exact same points.
+.. warning:: Due to limitations of WKB, linearrings will equal linestrings if they contain the exact same points.
              Also, different kind of empty points will be considered equal.
 See :func:`pygeos.io.to_wkb`.

 Comparing two geometries directly is also supported.